skip to content

 Defence of property

-However, see also: Home invasion where the requirement of reasonable proportionality does not apply.
+See also Home invasion (where the requirement of reasonable proportionality does not apply).

-If a defendant raises this defence then it is for the prosecution to disprove it beyond reasonable doubt [s 15A(4)].
+If a defendant raises this defence, the prosecution must disprove it beyond reasonable doubt [s 15A(4)].

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.